Margi Clarke: Since 2004

 In 2004, Clarke appeared on the Five reality TV show The Farm and had a leading role in the theatrical film School for Seduction co-starring Kelly Brook.
 In 2006, Clarke had a role in an episode of the Hollyoaks spin-off Hollyoaks: In the City and around the same time she was also a contestant on a celebrity version of the BBC gameshow The Weakest Link.

 Clarke is often referred to as "The Queen of Liverpool" by the media.
 This tag was originally attributed to Clarke by music promoter Malcolm McLaren.
 In 2005, she began her successful on-line health and beauty range "Soul Rinse" which she runs parallel to her acting career.
 In 2006–2007, she was heard on the airwaves of North-West radio station 105.4 Century Radio as co-presenter of the breakfast show and their late night phone-in shows.

-In August 2007, Clarke was a guest on Big Brother's Big Mouth on Channel 4 with Pete Burns, a Liverpool-born friend and performer for many years.
+In August 2007, Clarke was a guest on Big Brother's Big Mouth on Channel 4 with Pete Burns, a Merseyside-born friend and performer for many years.
 At the end of 2007 it was reported in the Liverpool Echo that Clarke would be playing the role of Kath in a revival of the Joe Orton play Entertaining Mr Sloane, as part of the city's Capital of Culture celebrations for 2008.

 On 11 January 2008, as part of the opening night celebrations of Liverpool's European Capital of Culture year, Clarke was one of around a hundred local celebrities hoisted hidden in a blue container by a crane 30 feet into the air, landing on the main stage at St. George's Hall in the city.
 The celebrities stepped out of the container marked "Precious Cargo" to rapturous applause.
 The same evening Clarke appeared as a panel guest on the BBC Two late-night show Newsnight Review, talking about her home town's Capital of Culture celebrations.

 In January 2008, Clarke joined Liverpool's talk radio station City Talk 105.9, presenting a late night show on Saturday evenings.

 Clarke returned to a prime-time starring role in the second series of the British sitcom Benidorm on ITV in 2008 and reprised her role as Jackie Dobbs in Coronation Street on 2 January 2009, and again on 22 February 2010.

 Also in February 2010, Clarke appeared with her daughter Rowan in an episode of the BBC's Celebrity Cash in the Attic.

 Clarke appeared in Scousers in St Helens on 26 October 2010 alongside Tina Malone, Billy Butler and several others.
 In late 2010, she recorded numerous music tracks such as Like a Memory and Holographic Disco which are available on iTunes and in November 2010 she released her autobiography Margi Clarke – Now You See Me.

 She appeared in an episode of the BBC drama series Waterloo Road in May 2011 and participated in Celebrity MasterChef in 2011.
-She also appeared in the UK Christmas edition of Come Dine With Me in December 2012.
+She also appeared in the Christmas edition of Come Dine With Me in December 2012.